civican/legisinfo/44-1/bills/C-69/bill_text.md

     **(2)** Subject to subsection (3), the total number of days for the time limits established under subsection (1) must not exceed 600 unless the Agency is of the opinion that more time is required to take into account circumstances that are specific to the designated project or to allow the review panel to cooperate with a jurisdiction referred to in section 21 with respect to the impact assessment of that project.

-    **(3)** The Minister may extend the time limit established under paragraph (1)(a) by any period — up to a maximum of 90 days — that is necessary to take into account circumstances that are specific to the designated project or to **allow** the review panel to cooperate with a jurisdiction referred to in section 21.
+    **(3)** The Minister may extend the time limit established under paragraph (1)(a) by any period — up to a maximum of 90 days — that is necessary to take into account circumstances that are specific to the designated project or to allow the review panel to cooperate with a jurisdiction referred to in section 21.

-    **(4)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (3) **by** any **period that is necessary to take into account circumstances that are specific to the designated project or to allow the review panel to cooperate with a jurisdiction referred to in section 21**.
+    **(4)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (3) by any period that is necessary to take into account circumstances that are specific to the designated project or to allow the review panel to cooperate with a jurisdiction referred to in section 21.

   **(2)** Paragraph 37(5)(c) of the Act is replaced by the following:

-    a notice of any extension granted under subsection (4), **including the Governor in Council's reasons for granting that extension**.
+    a notice of any extension granted under subsection (4), including the Governor in Council's reasons for granting that extension.

 ### Section 284

 Subsection 40(6) of the Act is replaced by the following:

-**(6)** Before making **any determination** under section 62 in relation to the proposal, the Governor in Council must take into account any report referred to in subsection (5) and any information that the Minister provides to the Governor in Council following the consultations referred to in that subsection.
+**(6)** Before making any determination under section 62 in relation to the proposal, the Governor in Council must take into account any report referred to in subsection (5) and any information that the Minister provides to the Governor in Council following the consultations referred to in that subsection.

 ### Section 285